Sex (Vintage album)

-SEX is the second studio album by the Russian pop group Vintage, released in 2009.
+Sex (stylized in all caps) is the second studio album by the Russian pop group Vintage, released in 2009.
 In addition to the regular edition of the album, which was released on October 14, 2009, there is also a collector's edition with an additional DVD.

 History

 The album is a conceptual work, the main theme of which is sex.
 The disc received mostly positive reviews from critics, who noted the high quality of the recording and the well-realized concept of the album.

 The disc was a moderate commercial success, debuting at No. 12 on the Russian Album Chart.
 In support of the album, a promotional campaign was organized, which included a presentation of the album in Moscow and a promo tour to the cities of the CIS.
 According to the band members, the album SEX is a musical and sexual encyclopedia where all possible types of love have found their place: venal, fleeting, homosexual.